Pnwcomputers/The-Computer-Handbook/Part V - Networking & Connectivity/Chapter 13 - Home Network Basics/Chapter13-HomeNetworkBasics.md

 ### What's Next?

-In **Chapter 14**, we'll cover **Internet Troubleshooting**—the essential knowledge you need to solve common connectivity issues before blaming your ISP.
+In [Chapter 14](../Chapter%2014%20-%20Internet%20Troubleshooting/Chapter14-InternetTroubleshooting.md), we'll cover **Internet Troubleshooting**—the essential knowledge you need to solve common connectivity issues before blaming your ISP.

 **Remember:** A well-configured home network is invisible when it's working properly.
 Spend time setting it up right once, and enjoy years of reliable connectivity.